-• The practice had gathered feedback from patients through surveys.
-There was a virtual patient participation group PPG which assisted with surveys but the practice manager was in the process of setting up regular meetings in the practice.
-Staff told us they would not hesitate to discuss any concerns or issues with colleagues and management.
-They told us they felt involved and engaged to improve how the practice was run.
+The practice had gathered feedback from staff through regular discussion and meetings.
+We saw that the apprentice had introduced a patient suggestion box in reception.
+Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
+Staff told us they felt involved and engaged to improve how the practice was run.